Twitchkidd/gfcom-dep-2020/_posts/scan-it-send-it-fax-rename-it.md

 Well, maybe I'll read another 40 pages, and look into twain.js ... oh, you can format disks with this ...
 I need to not be using this on my main machine until I know what the heck I'm doing, lol.
 Git push!

+// Wow, goodness, hello from the 24th.
+Good things have happened since!
+To the future!
+Best wishes,
+~g